Ziggiphase/Bluechip-Data-AI-2024-Summit-Hackathon/README.md

-# 🏦 Bluechip Summit: Credit Worthiness Prediction
+# 🏦 Bluechip Summit: Credit Worthiness Prediction (Hosted on Kaggle)

 **Goal:** Automate loan eligibility validation by classifying applicants as "Creditworthy" (Approved) or not, based on financial and demographic data.